 MPSL should be initialized before any protocol stack is enabled, and uninitialized after all protocol stacks have been disabled.

-The following image shows how the MPSL integrates in an RTOS-free environment.
+The following image shows how the MPSL integrates into an RTOS-free environment.

-The following image shows how the the MPSL integrates with an RTOS.
+The following image shows how the MPSL integrates into an RTOS.